 This is where some people get confused so we will try to make it simple.
 Your total outstanding balance is the total amount from your last statement (from the 1st to the 30th) plus the money you have spent from the start of your new statement to the present.
 Lets say your statement balance is $500 and your total outstanding balance is $600.
 In order to pay off your bill in full and avoid any interest you need to pay off $500 of your credit card bill.
 The $100 you have left over isn’t due until your next statement period ends.
 With that being said, you do have the option to go ahead and pay off your total outstanding balance if you wish and there is no penalty for doing this.
 If you already have the money available why not and go ahead and pay it off and bring your credit card balance back to $0.
 So now at the end of your current statement period you will owe whatever you spend from that point forward.

 Total Credit Line

-This is your credit limit.
-Which is the amount of money that you are allowed to have outstanding on your card at one time.
+Credit line is the same as credit limit.
+Credit limit definition is the amount of money that you are allowed to have outstanding on your card at one time.
 This number is important because you want to keep your credit card balance below 30% of your total credit limit.
 When you go way over this number your credit score will get dinged because it looks like you are over extending yourself.
 If you find that you spend over 30% of your credit limit each month then go ahead and ask your credit card company to raise your credit limit.
-This way you can spend the same amount that you normally do each month, but will keep your percentage of your credit limit lower and help improve your credit score.
+This way you can spend the same amount that you normally do each month, but will keep your percentage of your credit limit lower and help you get close to your max credit score.

 We hope that makes everything clearer and more straight forward when looking at your credit card statement.
-Now that you know how to read your statement you can move forward to earning the rewards you deserve on your rewards credit card, or to help improve your credit score so that you can obtain the credit card that you want.
+Now that you know how to read your statement you can move forward to earning the rewards you deserve on your rewards credit card, or to help you get the highest credit score possible so that you can obtain the credit card that you want.